-Born in Ukraine, Rosenfeld moved to Canada with her family as a baby, settling in Barrie, Ontario.
+Born in Ukraine, Rosenfeld was moved to Canada with her family as a baby settling Barrie, Ontario.
 She attended Central School and Barrie Collegiate Institute and then moved to Toronto in 1923 where she was working in a chocolate factory.
-Rosenfeld started participating in sports, excelling in basketball, ice hockey, softball, and track.
-The beginning of her legendary career was at a picnic where she was persuaded into running the 100-yard dash, ultimately defeating Canadian champion Rosa Grosse and setting a national record.
+Rosenfeld starting participating in sports excelling in basketball, ice hockey, softball and track.
+The beginning of her legendary career was at a picnic where she was persuaded into running the 100 yard dash ultimately defeating the Canadian champion Rosa Grosse and setting a national record.
 At the 1925 Ontario Ladies Track and Field Championships, Rosenfeld placed first in five events and second in two more.
-She would later set national records in five different track and field events.
-Nicknamed “Bobbie’ because of her bobbed haircut, Rosenfeld was not just a star on the track; from the softball diamond to the basketball court to the hockey rink, she won major titles everywhere she competed.
+She later would set national records in five different track and field events.
+Nicknamed “Bobbie’ because of her bobbed haircut, Rosenfeld was not just a star on the track, she was a star on the softball diamond, the basketball court and on the hockey rink, winning major titles everywhere she competed.

 In 1950, Rosenfeld was named Canada’s Female Athlete of the Half Century.
 She was inducted into the Canadian Olympic Hall of Fame in 1949, Canada’s Sports Hall of Fame in 1955 and Ontario Sports Hall of Fame in 1996.